freddieduffield/knowledge-portfolio/java/Array.md

 ## Autoboxing & unboxing
 ArrayList can only be created of classes not primative types. for primative types you need to use wrapper class.

+**Autoboxing**
+Converting primative to wrapper class. occurs when a primative value is:
+* passed as a parameter to a method that expects an object of a corresponding wrapper class
+* Assigned to a variable of the corresponding wrapper class.

+**Unboxing**
+converting object of a wrapper type to primative.
+Occurs when:
+* passed parameter that expects value of corressponding primative type
+* Assigned to a variable of the corresponding primative type.

 ```java
 // Creating ArrayList with wrapper class
 ArrayList<Integer> intArrayList = new ArrayList<Integer>();